Filming in Paris: Permits, Studios & Production Logistics

 How long do filming permits take in Paris?

-Mission Cinéma typically processes standard street filming permits in two to three weeks.
-Larger setups with lighting, generators, picture vehicles, or base camp extend to four to six weeks because they require Préfecture de Police coordination.
-Major road closures (Champs-Élysées, Périphérique, Seine quais) take eight to twelve weeks.
-Heritage sites — Louvre, Versailles, Notre-Dame perimeter — run six to twelve weeks under their own filming offices.
-Always build buffer for Cannes, fashion weeks, and major political events when nothing moves quickly.
+Mission Cinéma usually processes standard street filming permits in two to three weeks.
+Larger setups with lighting, generators, picture vehicles, or base camp run four to six weeks, because they need Préfecture de Police sign-off.
+Major road closures on the Champs-Élysées, Périphérique, or Seine quais take eight to twelve weeks.
+Heritage sites such as the Louvre, Versailles, and the Notre-Dame perimeter run six to twelve weeks under their own filming offices.
+Always build buffer for Cannes, fashion weeks, and major political events, when nothing moves quickly.

 Can I shoot in public spaces in Paris?

 Yes, with an authorisation de tournage from Mission Cinéma at the Mairie de Paris.
-Streets, squares, parks, quais, and city-owned buildings are all accessible to filming with the right permit, insurance certificate (typically €1.5–3 million public liability), and a local production representative.
-Anything affecting road traffic, requiring crowd control, or involving stunts and pyrotechnics also needs Préfecture de Police clearance.
-Handheld shoots with a small crew and no equipment footprint can sometimes proceed under simplified declarations — confirm with your fixer before relying on that route.
+Streets, squares, parks, quais, and city-owned buildings are all open to filming.
+You need the right permit, an insurance certificate (typically €1.5–3 million public liability), and a local production representative.
+Anything that affects road traffic, needs crowd control, or involves stunts and pyrotechnics also needs Préfecture de Police clearance.
+Handheld shoots with a small crew and no equipment footprint can sometimes proceed under simplified declarations, so confirm with your fixer before you rely on that route.

 What is the best season to shoot in Paris?

 Late April through June and September through mid-October are the two reliable windows.
-They give the longest practical daylight, the most stable weather, and the cleanest light quality of the year.
-Avoid mid-May (Cannes drains crew), late February to early March and late September to early October (Paris Fashion Weeks lock down central districts and hotels), and late July (Tour de France finale and the start of the August holiday slowdown).
+They give the longest practical daylight, the most stable weather, and the cleanest light of the year.
+Avoid mid-May, when Cannes drains crew.
+Avoid late February to early March and late September to early October, when the Paris Fashion Weeks lock down central districts and hotels.
+Steer clear of late July as well, for the Tour de France finale and the start of the August holiday slowdown.
 Winter offers fast permit access but only 8–9 hours of usable daylight in December and January.

 Do I need a fixer to shoot in Paris?

 For practical purposes, yes.
-Mission Cinéma and most location authorities require a local production representative who can respond to on-set issues, file French-language paperwork, and act as the named contact on the autorisation de tournage.
-International productions also need French payroll for any local crew (50–55% social charges), French insurance recognised by the permit office, and customs handling for equipment imports.
-A Paris fixer or local production service company holds these relationships and is generally faster, cheaper, and lower-risk than building them from scratch for a single production.
+Mission Cinéma and most location authorities need a local production representative.
+That person answers on-set issues, files French-language paperwork, and acts as the named contact on the autorisation de tournage.
+International productions also need French payroll for any local crew (50–55% social charges), French insurance the permit office accepts, and customs handling for equipment imports.
+A Paris fixer or local production service company already holds these relationships, so it is usually faster, cheaper, and lower-risk than building them from scratch for one production.

 What are typical day rates for Paris crew?